saysayn1/AKTUVNET/README.md

 - **Open Source**: Customize and extend as needed
 - **Cross-Platform**: Works on Windows, macOS, Linux, and web browsers

-Join the AKTUVNET community and level up your gaming communication! 🚀🎮
+Join the AKTUVNET community and level up your gaming communication! 🚀🎮#   A K T U V N E T    